0xd5dc/amazon-review-validator/Capstone 1/README.md

  In reviews with rating>4 and <2, people found reviews with words top 50 occurances are more helpful More frequently used words are more helpful or less frequently used words are more helpful?
  1)
      - [ ] H0: the helpfulness mean of most used 100 words > the helpfulness mean of the population
      - [x] H1: the helpfulness mean of most used 100 words < the helpfulness mean of the population
  2)
     - [x] H0: the helpfulness mean of least used 100 words > the helpfulness mean of the population
     - [ ] H1: the helpfulness mean of least used 100 words < the helpfulness mean of the population

-### How about ratings?
-  Higher rating reviews or lower rating reviews are more helpful?
- 1)
- H0: the helpfulness mean of Higher rating reviews > the helpfulness mean of the population
- H1: the helpfulness mean of Higher rating reviews < the helpfulness mean of the population

- 2)
- H0: the helpfulness mean of lower rating reviews > the helpfulness mean of the population
- H1: the helpfulness mean of lower rating reviews < the helpfulness mean of the population

 ## SHORTCUTS
 [Index](https://github.com/0xd5dc/amazon-review-validator/)